Wednesday May 16, 2018

 10.20 Chair’s Remarks

-Katie Willis, Senior Director, Preconstruction & Estimating, The Howard Hughes Corporation
+Katie Willis, VP Preconstruction & Estimating, The Howard Hughes Corporation

-10.30 Working Groups: Optimizing the Estimating Process for Popular Contract Types
+10.30 Working Groups: Getting the Most Out of Preconstruction & Estimating with Alternative Contract Types

 - Explaining the fundamental principles of an IPD contracts and the impact on the roles and responsibilities of each project stakeholder